Rock Creek (Potomac River tributary): Watershed

 The Maryland portion of the watershed comprises the second-largest watershed in Montgomery County, about 60 sqmi.
 About 21 percent of the creek's watershed is in Washington.
 Total land usage in the watershed is 896 acre of wetlands or water, 22272 acre of residential and commercial areas, 15488 acre of forest or grasslands, and 10304 acre of agricultural areas.
 The creek has a fairly steep gradient, with rapid changes in elevation.
 The man-made Lake Needwood is located on the creek, north of Rockville.

-The conditions at the Rock Creek are monitored by the USGS.
+The conditions of Rock Creek are monitored by the United States Geological Survey.

 Water quality and restoration

 In Maryland, most of the northern Rock Creek watershed has good to excellent water quality, according to studies conducted by the county government.
 In 2004, to preserve water quality in partially developed areas, the county imposed restrictions on development (i.e., designation of "Special Protection Areas") in parts of this sub-watershed.
 The southern portion of the Maryland watershed is highly urbanized.
 Most of this portion of the creek and its tributaries have poor water quality.
-As of 2018 the county has completed several stream restoration projects throughout the watershed, and has additional projects planned or under construction.
+As of 2018, the county has completed several stream restoration projects throughout the watershed, and has additional projects planned or under construction.

 The D.C. segment of Rock Creek also has poor water quality.
 In addition to typical urban stormwater pollution problems such as runoff from streets and other impervious surfaces, the creek has high bacteria levels due to leaking sewer pipes and combined sewer overflows (CSOs).
 The D.C. government, which has a stormwater discharge permit from the United States Environmental Protection Agency, is improving its stormwater management to raise water quality in Rock Creek.
 In 2009, the District of Columbia Water and Sewer Authority began a planned two-year effort to replace portions of the combined sewer with separate storm sewers, and so eliminate CSO-related problems in the creek.

 As of 2021, the bacteria levels in the creek remained dangerously high due to the leaking sewer pipes, even during dry weather, and the public has been warned not to wade into the creek.

+In May 2025, Health and Human Services Secretary Robert F. Kennedy Jr. swam in Rock Creek with his grandchildren.

 Fish species observed in Rock Creek and its tributaries include eastern blacknose dace, bluntnose minnow, yellow bullhead, satinfin shiner, swallowtail shiner, longnose dace, and American eel.